rafayeer07/bash-scripts/How-to-install-docker-ce-with-bash-script-on-ubuntu-server.md

 # How to install docker ce with bash script on ubuntu server
-##### _The following bash script will update, upgrade the system, remove old versions of docker, install new certificates, docker ce and docker compose._

-&nbsp;

-#### First step: Create a bash script file in Ubuntu.
+### First step: Create a bash script file in Ubuntu.
 ```
 sudo nano install.sh
 ```

-#### Second step: Copy and Paste the following bash script:
+### Second step: Copy and Paste the following bash script:

 ```
 #!/bin/bash